+Libraries - Holland/Terrell Library is the library most often used by the students in our department.
 Lighty Building: Connected to French Ad; this is a good place to get a quick snack, lunch and Starbucks Coffee.
-This is also where Counseling Services is located.

 Social Sciences Service Center: Located in Johnson Tower Rm 401, here you will find Annette Bednar, Erin Rapone, and Neil Baksi, our budget finance team.
 They will help you with the paperwork for assistantships, grants, travel, and just about anything financial.